nvim-lualine/lualine.nvim/README.md

                                -- can't take over the entire statusline even -- if neither of 'x', 'y' or 'z' are present.

-  always_show_tabs = true -- When set to true, if you have configured lualine for displaying tabline
+  always_show_tabline = true -- When set to true, if you have configured lualine for displaying tabline
                           -- then tabline will always show.
 If set to false, then tabline will be displayed -- only when there are more than 1 tab. (see :h showtabline)